-'Multiple fatalities': Several dead in SH1 crash between truck and van
+'Multiple fatalities': Seven people believed dead in crash between truck and van

 Several people survived the crash.

-A St John spokesperson says three ambulances, two helicopters and a first responder unit were sent just after 7.30 this morning.
+A St John spokesperson said three ambulances, two helicopters and a first responder unit were sent just after 7.30am today.

 Three people were taken to hospital with injuries ranging from minor to critical.